 Construction of musical phrases from sAhitya

-Normally, artists try to keep the lines in the kruti aligned to the tALa cycle.
-If a pallavi/anupallavi/charaNam consists of one line, the standard approach is to fit the line to one tALA cycle, and for slow speed items, the line will be split into two equal halves and they will be fitted into a tALA cycle and so on.
+Normally, the lines in the kruti are fairly aligned to the tALa cycle (or half a cycle of tALa).
+If a pallavi/anupallavi/charaNam consists of one line, the standard convention is that the line fits one tALA cycle (with appropriate kArvais to fill the gaps), and for slow speed krutis, the line will be split into two fairly equal halves and so on.
 Though there are exceptions, for most krutis, this is the standard approach that is taken.

 But, MDR’s idea on constructing musical phrases out of a given sAhitya went beyond this simple formula.
-He would find interesting ways of splitting a line or a pair of lines into three phrases whereas most artists would split the same into two phrases.
-Normally, this gives an interesting twist!
+He would find interesting ways of splitting a line or he may create three phrases/sections out of two lines whereas the convention would be to split the same into two phrases.
+This approach gives an interesting twist to the often heard krutis!
 And occasionally, the effect would be wonderful.
 The following examples illustrate this point (once you hear some examples, it becomes easy to appreciate this).

 - In “nAdasudhA rasambilanu nar(A)kRti(y)AyE manasA“, the standard approach is to start with few rounds of “nAdasudhA rasambilanu” and then go to “nar(A)kRti(y)AyE” in the initial attempt, and then start back from “nAdasudhA” and take the full line in further Avartanas (you can check any other rendition).
 Now, see how MDR handles it – he has an intermediate state “ilanu nar(A)kRti(y)AyE” 🙂 In order to create such phrases, one has to know the meaning of words, how they can be split and an idea about how the new phrase can fit in the tALa and how the overall presentation would sound!